samuelmbiya/Evaluating-the-MIT-S-band-radar-as-an-educational-tool/README.md

 # Evaluating the MIT S-band radar as an educational tool
-This code repository contains the code that was written to perform Inverse Synthetic Aperture Radar (ISAR) imaging usng the MIT S-band radar in FMCW mode.
+This code repository contains the code that was written to perform Inverse Synthetic Aperture Radar (ISAR) imaging using the MIT S-band radar in FMCW mode.
 This was written for the ISAR demonstrator phase of the final year project.

 ## Repository information: